Connor Halliday: 2014

-On October 4, during his senior season, he set the NCAA FBS passing yardage record by passing for 734 yards in a loss to Cal.
+On October 4, during his senior season, he set the NCAA FBS passing yardage record by passing for 734 yards in a 60-59 loss to California.
 Texas Tech quarterback Patrick Mahomes would match this record in 2016.
 The previous record of 716 yards was set by Houston quarterback David Klingler in the 1990 Coca-Cola Classic.
 On November 1, Halliday suffered a broken tibia and fibula when his leg got caught underneath USC defensive lineman Leonard Williams, ending his college career.

 Statistics

 Professional career

-Halliday signed with the Washington Redskins on May 2, 2015 after going undrafted in the 2015 NFL Draft.
+Halliday signed with the Washington Redskins on May 2, 2015, after going undrafted in the 2015 NFL draft.
 He was released on May 15, 2015, after not showing up to the team's minicamp.
 It was later confirmed that Halliday had decided to retire.
 On October 6, 2015, he was signed to the BC Lions' practice squad.
 He was released by the Lions on October 8, 2015.
 He was signed to the Montreal Alouettes' practice squad on September 30, 2016.
 He was released by the Alouettes on October 17, 2016.
-Halliday signed with the Alouettes on April 17, 2017 and was released on April 19, 2017.
+Halliday signed with the Alouettes on April 17, 2017, and was released on April 19, 2017.
 Connor decided to retire from pro football after he tore his right rotator cuff in camp with the Alouettes.